Microsoft Corporation (MSFT) Stock Analysis

 What has driven MSFT's recent stock price performance?

 Microsoft Corporation (MSFT) moves on earnings results, analyst revisions, sector rotation, and market sentiment.
-Notable catalyst: Strong market position in cloud computing, software, and gaming.
+Notable catalyst: Diversified operations across Productivity and Business Processes, Intelligent Cloud, and More Personal Computing.
 See the News tab for the latest drivers.
 Past performance does not predict future results.

 Should investors consider MSFT overvalued or undervalued right now?